CHOOSING THE RIGHT GEAR AND CLOTHING FOR THE RED BULL X-ALPS

 The Red Bull X-Alps is arguably the toughest adventure race in the world.
-The athletes cover over 1,0000 kilometres from Salzburg, in Austria all the way to Monaco, following the main arc of the Alps, on foot and by paraglider only.
-Taking them across the snowy peaks of mountains like the Eiger, Mont Blanc and Zugspitze towards the finish on the shores of the Mediterranean Sea, the extreme hike & fly race pushes competitors’ endurance hiking, trail running, mountaineering and paragliding skills to the very limit.
+The athletes cover over 1,0000 kilometres, following the main arc of the Alps, on foot and by paraglider only.
+Taking them across the snowy peaks of the Alps, the extreme hike & fly race pushes competitors’ endurance hiking, trail running, mountaineering and paragliding skills to the very limit.
 Racers also require excellent strategic skills and mental resilience to make it through the race.

 Some of the competitors will end up covering over 100 kilometres in a day on foot, carrying a paraglider on their backs and climbing thousands of vertical metres.
 Each year, only a handful of the 30 or so competitors make it to the finish, some even racing through the night.
 And each year, the route changes with new turnpoints (or checkpoints) being added to make it as interesting and challenging as possible.
 In 2019, for example, the race featured 13 turnpoints, almost double the number in 2018, and included 6 different countries – Austria, Germany, Italy, Switzerland, France and the Principality of Monaco, and crossing the Alps five times in the process.

 The first athlete to touch down in Monaco, ideally on the landing float set out in the water, wins.
 The race then officially ends 24 hours later.
 Athletes who have not finished before that time are then ranked according to the distance they have left to the finish.